According to Oregon Revenue Bulletin 2011-02, "To qualify for the exemption for income earned from services performed in Oregon, you must:

 To claim a refund of taxes withheld from your Oregon income, follow these steps in the program:

-- Oregon Nonresident Return
+- 3 horizontal dots to edit Oregon Nonresident Return

 - Income Subject to Tax